harindaka/json_config/README.md

 }
 ```

-Assume that you need the aforementioned settings stored in different ways.
-Consider this scenario,
+Assume that you need these settings stored in different ways.
+Consider this scenario where;

 The following config section is sourced from a string variable,
 ```